pyannote/pyannote-audio/tutorials/pipelines/speaker_diarization/README.md

       pad_onset: 0.0
 ```

-If you are using any models that you tained, validated and applied locally [trained](../../models/speech_activity_detection) or [fine-tuned](../../finetune) models please reference their paths instead.
+If you are using any models that you trained, validated and applied locally [trained](../../models/speech_activity_detection) or [fine-tuned](../../finetune) models please reference their paths instead.

-For example if we want to include the sad scores and scd scores of locally trained models our config.yml file would look like the following:
+In case you want to use your own set of scores, use their own paths instead.
+The example below uses pretrained embeddings but locally trained `sad` and `scd` scores:

 ```bash
 $ cat ${EXP_DIR}/config.yml